No more passport stamp when you leave Singapore? 5 other ways travelling has changed

 SINGAPORE: The news that Singapore will no longer stamp travellers' passports when they leave the country sounds the death knell for the much-loved (among some) process of packing the pages of your passport with as many chops as possible from as many countries as possible.

-When waiting for a flight with friends, you could kill time by seeing who was the most well-travelled by seeing who had the most stamps – and bonus points could be available for the most exotic ones in terms of destination or style.
+When waiting for a flight with friends, you could kill time by seeing who was the most well-travelled by counting who had the most stamps – and bonus points would be available for the most exotic ones in terms of destination or style.

 READ: Foreigners leaving Singapore will no longer have their passports stamped